President Records: UK launch

 Encouraged by the success of Kassner Music’s publishing business with the signing of Ray Davies of the Kinks, the UK label, President Records Ltd., was launched in the summer of 1966 to pick up on the developing trend in the music business of popular groups and singers who wrote their own material, centring on the scene in London at the time.
 Early highlights of the UK label included harmony group the Symbols, who broke through with covers of "Bye Bye Baby" and "The Best Part of Breaking Up", and Felice Taylor, whose top 20 UK chart hit "I Feel Love Comin On", licensed in from US label Mustang Records, represented a first success for songwriter and arranger Barry White.

 The label’s first number 1 came in 1968, as British mixed-race band the Equals hit with "Baby, Come Back", written by the teenage leader of the band, Eddy Grant.
 The song was originally a single B-side to "Hold Me Closer"; a radio DJ in Germany flipped the single and it took off.
 The Equals scored two more top ten hits on President with "Viva Bobby Joe" and "Black Skin Blue Eyed Boys".

 President was also successful with a series of top 30 hits by Welsh vocalist Dorothy Squires, who charted with "For Once in My Life", "Till" and "My Way".

 In addition many psychedelic pop records released by President in the late 1960s have become collectable, notably Hat and Tie's "Finding It Rough", and Rhubarb Rhubarb's "Rainmaker"; latter day mod/sixties club favourites such as Watson T. Browne & the Explosive's "I Close My Eyes", and Lloyd Alexander Real Estate Band's "Whatcha Gonna Do", featuring future members of the progressive rock band Audience; and "Pawnbroker Pawnbroker" by the songwriter turned performer Barbara Ruskin.
-Paintbox also recorded for the label making two singles, "Come On Round" written by Harry Vanda and George Young, from the band 'The Easybeats', and a second entitled "Let Your Love Go", written by David Gates of the American band 'Bread'.
+Ruskin had a number of singles released on President.
+Besides "Pawnbroker, Pawnbroker" she had "Gentlemen, Please", "Hail Love!", "A Little Of This (And A Little Of That)" and "Beautiful Friendship" etc. released on the label.
+One of her earlier songs "Just a Little While Longer" was included on the 1967 debut album for The Foundations.
+Paintbox also recorded for the label making two singles, "Come On Round" written by Harry Vanda and George Young, from the band The Easybeats, and a second entitled "Let Your Love Go", written by David Gates of the American band 'Bread'.